-NOTE: Note position of injector before removing.
+NOTE: Make note of fuel injector position before removing.

-- 1. Disconnect injector plug. - Remove screw and pull injector out of intake manifold for each injector.

-When removed, pull metal retaining clip connecting fuel injector to fuel injector cap.
+- Disconnect injector plug. - Remove screw and pull injector out of intake manifold for each injector. - When removed, pull metal retaining clip connecting fuel injector to fuel injector cap.
 There may be some fuel left in line.
 Any spilled fuel must be cleaned up immediately.